eafflu/circularity/README.md

 #### TODO 3: Create a for loop
 Excellent!
 Now witness the power of computation:

 We know we want to draw 100 circles, and that the `for` loop is the way go, so let's go ahead and put the for loop in place.
-Once we've got that done, we'll _circle back_ to draw our circles and add each of them as children of our `view`, positioned somewhere randomly within the area of our canvas - we'll do all of this initializing within the code block of the `for` loop.

-We've provided an outline of the for loop for you; it looks like this:
+We've provided an outline of the for loop for you; What should the start and end value be to make this loop run 100 times?

 ````javascript
 // other code...